tdauth/g2-mod-sonja/README.md

 * Fix the summon and teleport runes.
 * Add more companions to be purchased from Sonja like a mage, warrior, archer etc.
 * Add a real NSIS based installer (see [documentation](https://wiki.worldofgothic.de/doku.php?id=nsis)).
+* German dubbing.
+Find German voice actors for Sonja and the hero after completing all dialogs.

 ## Dependencies